 Click on the link below to take you to the section you'd like to read:

 Some local authorities already deliver a consistent, non means tested financial allowance for some groups of kinship carers (most commonly special guardians where the child was previously looked after) and several local authorities have recently announced plans to strengthen their offers of financial support to kinship carers, including Kirklees, Leeds and Sheffield.
-However, most local authorities continue to deliver only discretionary means tested financial support to kinship carers other than kinship foster carers.
+However, most local authorities continue to deliver only discretionary means tested financial support to some kinship carers (other than kinship foster carers).

 The previous government committed in the National Kinship Care Strategy to delivering a 4-year financial allowances pathfinder in up to 8 local authorities from 2024 to28, with £16 million funding committed to for year one (2024-5).
 Only special guardians where the child was previously in care were due to be eligible for an allowance which matched the minimum fostering allowance in that local authority.
 Although further details were expected in Spring 2024, the then government’s response to a parliamentary written question suggested a delay even prior to the general election.